zelmano/p8_3pew/README.md

 # p8_3pew
-wip remake of 1979 Atari's Asterpids on pico-8
+wip remake of 1979 Atari's Asteroids on pico-8